tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

     was also used as the black background for the starfields in *Close Encounters*, because the camera sees only the white stars and not the intense black background.
 From the looks of the photo, the cut patterns were about 18 inches long or so.
-These paper cut-outs were probably made into hi-contrast 8"x10" positive and negative transparencies for use in the scanner rig.
+Robert says that these paper cut-outs were probably made into hi-contrast 8"x10" positive and negative transparencies for use in the scanner rig.
 (Photo credit: Unknown.
 Photo courtesy of Robert Swarthe)

 ![BobAtWork](Bob%20at%20Work.jpg)

 Each long-exposure frame was photographed individually, each exposure could have taken 15 seconds or more to complete.
 During each frame, the rig would make one pass.
-Each pass equaled one revolution of the "output end" of the fiber optic cable rotating around the circular opening, while simultaneously, the motorized grip holding the "source end" of the fiber optic cable would make one horizontal pass across the zigzag pattern plate.
-The entire rig would then be reset by hand before exposing the next frame of film.
+Each pass equaled one revolution of the "output end" of the fiber optic cable rotating around the circular opening, while simultaneously, the rig with the light source and the patterns was moved in sync.
+According to Scott Squires, the rig with the light source and the cutout patterns was an X/Y animation light table on its side, motorized by a MiniScan motion control system.
+The fiber optic cable had its own light source and an electronic shutter, which would open and close depending on a photocell attached to a light stand in front of the light source with the cutout patterns on it.
+The photocell stayed fixed, while the light stand moved.
+Any light hitting the photocell would cause the shutter to open and let light into the rotating fiber optic assembly.
+The light source/photocell assembly would make one horizontal pass per rotation of the fiber optic cable.
+The entire rig would then reset before exposing the next frame of film.

-- &#x24D8; Important detail: The motorized arm, which held the source end of the fiber optic cable, did not move back and forth during the frame exposure.
+- &#x24D8; Important detail: The system which moved the cutout patterns in relation to the photocell didn't move back and forth during the frame exposure.
 It moved only in one direction, making a single horizontal pass across the pattern during the frame.
-After each frame, it was manually reset back to its start position.
-Since one pass of the cable's source end equaled exactly one pass of the cable's output end, it means that, for the lighting patterns which seem to be repeating evenly-spaced lights, each of them had to be carefully cut out, individually.
+After each frame, it was reset back to its start position.
+Since one pass of the cutout patterns equaled one pass of the cable's output end, it means that, for the lighting patterns which seem to be repeating many evenly-spaced lights, each of them had to be carefully cut out, individually.
 (Animation: Robert Swarthe)

 ![Animation](CE3K%20Scan%20Animated.gif)

-When the rig was reset for the next frame of film, before the next pass, the source end of the fiber optic cable would get moved slightly vertically, upward or downward in relation to pattern, just a fraction of an inch.
-This way, each frame, the source end of the fiber optic cable would trace a slightly different path across the pattern, causing the white lights to slowly move in the final film.
+When the rig reset for the next frame of film, before the next exposure, the light table with the cutout pattern would get moved slightly vertically, upward or downward in relation to the photocell, just a fraction of an inch.
+This way, each frame, the photocell would trace a slightly different path across the pattern.
+According to Scott Squires, the cutout patterns were usually diagonal, to cause the lights to rotate with each vertical step of the light source.
+Patterns with long tapers would cause the the lights to seem to widen or shrink.

 ### Multiple Patterns